 The lab conducting the test is able to identify the drug’s presence thanks to the hair follicle drug test.
 Drugs like opioids, marijuana, ecstasy, methamphetamine, and others can be found via hair follicle tests.
 Up to 90 days can be covered by the drug test’s detection range.
 It usually has a higher level of accuracy compared to blood or urine tests.

 Preparing for CPS Training

-Tools to help you focus and assess your skills in one-to-one peer support, sharing your story to inspire hope and being an agent for change:
+Tools to help you focus and assess your skills in one-to-one peer support, sharing your story to inspire hope and being an agent for change

 All the policies related to the CPS class, including the application process, acceptance process, class design and testing, are described in the manual.

-CPS Policy Manual (approved September 2016)
+CPS Program Policy Manual (approved January 2018)